 Homeware & Decor

-With everyone having spent a lot more time at home over the past two years, it should come as no surprise that there has been at least a 42% increase in homeware sales as a result of pandemic purchases.
+With everyone having spent a lot more time at home over the past few years, it should come as no surprise that there has been at least a 42% increase in homeware sales as a result of pandemic purchases.